cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 | `deaths_incidence_prop` | `deaths_7dav_incidence_prop` | Number of new confirmed deaths due to COVID-19 per 100,000 population, daily <br/> **First Available:** 2020-01-22 & 2020-02-20 |

 These signals are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without changes.
-The 7-day average signals are computed by Delphi by calculating moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.
+Delphi computes 7-day average signals by calculating moving averages of the preceding 7 days (e.g., the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive).

-This data is similar in intent to our [USAFacts Cases and Deaths](usa-facts.md) source, but as USAFacts collects and aggregates its data in slightly different ways, the data is not identical.
-Users should evaluate which source better fits their needs, or use the [combination signal of both USAFacts and JHU data](indicator-combination.md).
+This data is similar in intent to our [USAFacts Cases and Deaths](usa-facts.md) source.
+However, as USAFacts collects and aggregates its data in slightly different ways, the data is not identical.
+Users should evaluate which source better fits their needs or use the [combination signal of both USAFacts and JHU data](indicator-combination.md).

 ## Table of Contents
 {: .no_toc .text-delta}

 1. TOC
 {:toc}

-## Limitations

-JHU's data reports cumulative cases and deaths, so our incidence signals are calculated by subtracting each day's cumulative count from the previous day.
-Since cumulative figures are sometimes corrected or amended by health authorities, this can sometimes result in negative incidence.
-Health authorities can also change reporting standards in ways that dramatically increase the number of cumulative deaths, resulting in an apparent spike in incidence.
-This should be interpreted purely as an artifact of data reporting and correction.

 ## Geographical Exceptions